SassDoc/sassdoc.github.io/extra-tools/index.md

 }
 {% endhighlight %}

-To use the relative path `relative/path/to/icon.png` in `ctx.shortcutIcon`:
+Result of using a relative path `relative/path/to/icon.png` in `ctx.shortcutIcon`:

 {% highlight js %}
 {